gbif/ipt/dataHostingCentres.md

 ## Belgium

-The [Belgian Biodiversity Information Facility (BeBIF)](http://www.be.gbif.net/) provides helpdesk support to publishers in Belgium, and hosting support for datasets on the [BeBIF IPT](http://ipt.biodiversity.be/).
+The [Belgium Biodiversity Platform](http://www.biodiversity.be) provides helpdesk support to publishers in Belgium, and hosting support for datasets on the [Belgian BIF IPT](http://ipt.biodiversity.be/).
 Please contact BeBIF <aheugheb@ulb.ac.be> for assistance.

-Note: BeBIF website is down: http://www.be.gbif.net/

-## Brazil

-The [Brazilian Biodiversity Information System (SiB Brazil)](http://sibbr.gov.br/) provides helpdesk support to publishers in Brazil, and hosting support for datasets on the [SiBBr IPT](http://ipt.sibbr.gov.br/sibbr/).
-Please contact SiBBr <dvelez@sibbr.gov.br> for assistance.

-Note: SiBBr's IPTs were all offline on 17 February 2016.
-Here is a [list of all IPTs in Brazil](http://www.sibbr.gov.br/internal/index.php?area=servicos&subarea=lista-dos-ipts).

 ## Canada